Esther Mahlangu: Career

+In 1992, Mahlangu was commissioned to paint a five-story mural for the Johannesburg Civic Theatre.

+In August 1994, Mahlangu travelled to the United States for the first time, where she created a mural at the National Museum of Women in the Arts to mark the opening of her solo exhibition, Esther Mahlangu, South African Muralist: The BMW Art Car and Related Works.
+The mural was painted on a vacant building that would soon become a new wing of the museum.
+To complete the mural, Mahlangu was assisted by her son Elias, American muralist Rachel Cross, volunteer Marion Levy, and another painter.
+She began painting on 25 August and continued until the exhibit opened on 15 September.
+During this period, pedestrians and motorists gathered daily to watch the artists at work.
+The exhibit ran until 13 November and included paintings on canvas, photographs of wall paintings, and her BMW Art Car.

+In 2014, Mahlangu completed a one-month residency at the Virginia Museum of Fine Arts in Richmond, Virginia, during which she created two murals for the museum's African art gallery.
+Her work has been exhibited internationally, and her pieces are included in major private and institutional collections, including the Contemporary African Art Collection of Jean Pigozzi.

+Other collaborations

 In 1997, Mahlangu was commissioned to paint the tail fins of several British Airways planes.
 In 2007, she painted a Fiat 500 for the Why Africa? exhibition in Turin, Italy.
-In 2014, Mahlangu completed a one-month residency at the Virginia Museum of Fine Arts in Richmond, Virginia, during which she created two murals for the museum's African art gallery.
 In 2016, she designed a Product Red bottle for Belvedere Vodka, with fifty percent of the proceeds donated to the Global Fund to fight HIV/AIDS, malaria, and tuberculosis.
 That same year, she collaborated with Swedish fashion brand Eytys to design a pair of sneakers featuring traditional Ndebele designs, marking the first use of embroidery in her work.
 She has also collaborated with Brazilian shoe brand Melissa as well as Japanese fashion label Comme des Garçons.

+In 2016, Mahlangu painted the interior of a BMW 7 Series sedan which was exhibited at the Frieze Art Fair in Regent's Park, London, as part of a collection co-curated between BMW and 34FineArt.

-In 2020, Mahlangu painted a custom interior for a Rolls-Royce Phantom, which includes a 'gallery' in the dashboard designed to display artwork.
+In 2020, she painted a custom interior for a Rolls-Royce Phantom, which includes a 'gallery' in the dashboard designed to display artwork.
 She was the first South African artist commissioned to create an artwork for the car.
 The work was displayed during Cape Town Art Week 2020 at The Melrose Gallery.

-In 2024, Mahlangu collaborated with BMW to create the i5 Flow Nostokana, a concept car featuring a color-changing exterior adorned with Ndebele designs rendered using E Ink technology.
-Her work has been exhibited internationally, and her pieces are included in major private and institutional collections, including the Contemporary African Art Collection of Jean Pigozzi.
+In 2024, she collaborated with BMW to create the i5 Flow Nostokana, a concept car featuring a color-changing exterior adorned with Ndebele designs rendered using E Ink technology.

+Education and cultural preservation

 In 2024, an art studio dedicated to Mahlangu's work was opened at her home in Mpumalanga, South Africa.
 She previously established a self-funded art school in her backyard to teach Ndebele painting and design techniques to the next generation of artists.